luxass/eslint-config/README.md

 #### Astro

-To enable astro support, you need to explicitly turn it on:
+To enable Astro support, you need to explicitly turn it on:

 ```js
 // eslint.config.js